-- Final Appointment: Meet with the Assistant Director for Experiential Learning for review of First Semester
+- Final Appointment: Meet with the Assistant Director for Experiential Learning for review of Phase One

-Following the successful completion of the First Semester, students are enrolled into the online course SPST-A497 to begin the Second Semester concurrently with their internship experience.
+Following the successful completion of Phase One, as determined by a secured internship, students are enrolled into the online course SPST-A497 to begin Phase Two concurrently with their internship experience.

-To participate in the Second Semester, students must have either been placed in an internship with a participating community partner or secured an internship through a search.
-Since the Second Semester must coincide with the internship, it can take place in either the spring or summer of sophomore year.
+To participate in the second phase, students must have either been placed in an internship with a participating community partner or secured an internship through a search.
+Since the second phase must coincide with the internship, it can take place in either the spring or summer of sophomore year.
 The number of hours required to complete the internship is a minimum of 80.

-Through the online course SPST-A497, the Second Semester is designed to give participating sophomores the opportunity to:
+Through the online course SPST-A497, the Phase Two: Interning is designed to give participating sophomores the opportunity to: